phifogg/now_movie/blog1_scenario.md

 ```

 The script starts extracting the data after successfully retrieving it from the API.
 Most of it is straight forward, but some fields require extra care.
 In this case we have a date field containing the release date of the movie.
-As this does not come in a format ServiceNow understands, parsing and convertion requires some string manipulation.
+As this does not come in a format ServiceNow understands, parsing and conversion requires some string manipulation.
 Other elements with extra care are reference fields where the correct reference record (sys_id) needs to be looked up.
 One example is the director of the movie.
-In the section above I illuted an extra table for persons.
+In the section above I eluted an extra table for persons.
 So the integration has to lookup values there and create a new record if not existing.

 ```javascript
                     // find director